jbritain/jbritain.github.io/fun/wikipedia.md

 layout: page
 ---

 A compilation of funny Wikipedia articles I find.
-It's mainly the titles or context that's funny, most Wikipedia articles themselves aren't very fun.
-This list will be updated periodically.
+Some of these articles have content that is amusing, some of them are only funny because of the title.

 - [Catmando](https://en.wikipedia.org/wiki/Catmando)
 - [Toilet Paper Orientation](https://en.wikipedia.org/wiki/Toilet_roll_holder#Orientation)